MystenLabs/sui/doc/src/contribute/observability.md

 2022-03-05T01:35:03.395917Z DEBUG test_move_call_args_linter_command:process_cert{tx_digest=t#7e5f08ab09ec80e3372c101c5858c96965a25326c21af27ab7774d1f7bd40848}: sui_core::authority: Finished execution of transaction with status Success { gas_used: 7 } gas_used=7
 ```

-From the preceding example, note that `process_tx` is a span that covers handling the initial transaction request, and "Checked locks" is a single log message within the transaction handling method in the validator.
+From the preceding example, `process_tx` is a span that covers handling the initial transaction request, and "Checked locks" is a single log message within the transaction handling method in the validator.

 Every log message that occurs within the span inherits the key-value properties defined in the span, including the tx_digest and any other fields that are added.
 Log messages can set their own keys and values.
 The fact that logs inherit the span properties allows you to trace, for example, the flow of a transaction across thread and process boundaries.